 Explore the Best Beaches in Norfolk

-The Norfolk coast is home to some of the best beaches in the UK – in fact, Wells-next-the-Sea and Holkham are in The Telegraph’s list of the twenty best beaches to visit across the UK this spring and summer.
+The Norfolk coast is home to some of the best beaches in the UK – in fact, Wells-next-the-Sea beach and Holkham beach are in The Telegraph’s list of the twenty best beaches to visit across the UK this spring and summer.

 There is a beach in Norfolk to suit everyone.
-From family-friendly sands perfect for sand castle building, beaches with colourful beach huts, and great dog walking streches, to beaches with rock pools and fossils to discover, and remote beaches perfect for a spot of solitude, Norfolk’s beaches are as eclectic as the country itself.
+From family-friendly sands perfect for sand castle building, beaches with colourful beach huts, and great dog walking stretches, to beaches with rock pools and fossils to discover, and remote beaches perfect for a spot of solitude, Norfolk’s beaches are as eclectic as the country itself.